Guide To Making Birth Injury Claims

 - Failures relating to after birth care

 Child Births are sometimes not as straightforward as what they are meant to be and if the midwives or doctors are not prepared for complications then mistakes can be made.
-Whether it’s down to inexperience or the correct skill set to carry out what is necessary no patient should be left suffering as a result of this.
+Whether it’s down to inexperience or the luck of the correct skill set to carry out what is necessary, no patient should be left suffering as a result of this.
 Our Birth Injury Solicitors can help get a compensation claim underway for you or a loved one today if there have been failures throughout pregnancy, during childbirth and after childbirth.

 What injuries can be caused during childbirth?

 There are numerous birth injuries that can be caused by NHS Negligence.
-Lucky for some, injuries can be identified quickly and treated accordingly whereas for other injuries it can take sometimes years for them to present themselves.
+Lucky for some, injuries can be identified quickly and treated accordingly whereas for other injuries it can take years for them to present themselves.

 Below are a few examples of the most common childbirth injuries and how these may have been caused:

 The most common fracture during childbirth is a fracture to the child’s clavicle.
 The clavicle can sometimes break during a breech delivery or when there is trouble delivering a child’s shoulder.
-This can be picked up when their is very limited movement in the arm on the side of the break
+This can be picked up when there is very limited movement in the arm on the side of the break

 This is a condition in which the hip socket does not cover the entire of a ball of one of the thigh bones.
 This can allow easy dislocation as well as a greater risk to quicker wear and tear of the joint and/or socket.
-If a first time Mother is not coached through childbirth correctly; a child is not picked up as measuring large or there is a breech birth this condition can be caused as a result of Medical Negligence.
+If a first time Mother is not coached through childbirth correctly; a child is not picked up as measuring large or there is a breech birth, this condition can be caused as a result of medical negligence.

 When bringing new life into the world the last thing you would expect to happen is for one to end but this can occur due to negligence.
 The most common causes for someone to pass away during childbirth is severe blood loss and septic infections.
 If these are not treated correctly the consequences can be fatal.

-If you or someone close to you has suffered from any of these examples above as well as any other types of negligence during childbirth contact us today and our solicitors can help you in Suing the NHS.
+If you or someone close to you has suffered from any of these examples above as well as any other types of negligence during childbirth contact us today and our solicitors can help you in suing the NHS.

 Why should I claim?

-There can be multiple reasons as to why you should bring forward a claim for Birth Injury Compensation.
+There can be multiple reasons as to why you should bring forward a claim for birth injury compensation.
 With having your experiences voiced it can help prevent the event happening to someone in the future and help hospitals recognize an area which requires extra staff training or highlight an area in which something may require a new guideline to be implemented.
 If mistakes that have occurred are identified and investigated by hospitals then improvements can be made.